Hands-Free Homing - The Adoption Process

 Arrangements will be made for you to pay the adoption fee of £85 per cat / £95 per kitten by card payment over the phone.
 There will also be options to purchase supplies, join our membership scheme and make a donation to help us in the work that we do.
 We are sorry to advise we are unable to take any other method of payment at this time.

-Once this is complete, we will arrange for you to collect your new cat at an agreed date and time, along with their completed paperwork.
-Regarding collection please note entry to the Centre is not available at this time.
+Once this is complete, we will arrange a mutually convenient time and date for your new addition to come home, along with their completed paperwork.
+In times where Government guidelines allow collection, please note entry to the Centre itself will not be available at this time.

 We will be in contact with follow up calls through the early weeks to see how your cat is getting on in their new home.
 This starts from the day the cat comes home.
 Once we reach 21 days, we will no longer contact you for updates, but our help doesn’t end there.
 We are only a phone call away, so please do not hesitate to get in touch for any advice you may need!